 - Brush both sides with an herbed vinaigrette and grill for about four minutes.

 - Turn, grill on the other size for two minutes, then sprinkle with shredded Parmesan cheese and grill another few minutes, or until the cheese is golden.

-4. Make a serving of baked and breaded fries for a light and tasty snack or side dish:
+4. Make a serving of deep-fried zucchini fries for a crunchy and tasty snack or side dish.